emiliosmith/FabAcademy-challenge/README.md

 1.Sketch
 We first drew a sketch, like a really simple one with adding the features.
 We wanted this compost box with these following features.

--with a Lid to avoid the smell
+- with a Lid to avoid the smell
--showing the process
+- showing the process
--air can come in
+- air can come in
--people can look what is inside
+- people can look what is inside
--people can put food waste
+- people can put food waste
--sieving compost
+- sieving compost
--detect temperature change of the compost
+- detect temperature change of the compost

 ![](/images/WhatsApp Image 2022-02-15 at 22.44.11.jpeg)

 ![](/images/WhatsApp Image 2022-02-16 at 11.00.10.jpeg)